-We commenced our pivotal Phase III clinical trial of RI-002 for the treatment of patients with PIDD in 2013.
+During the first quarter of 2013, we commenced our pivotal Phase III clinical trial of RI-002 for the treatment of patients with PIDD.
 The trial is a single arm, open label study in which patients will be treated approximately once per month for a period of 12 months of treatment plus up to 90 days for safety monitoring and follow up.
-We intend to treat an aggregate of between 60 and 70 patients in approximately 12 treatment centers in the United States.
-The pivotal Phase III primary endpoint follows the published Food and Drug Administration's or FDA's industry guidance, which provides for a reduction in the incidence of serious infections to less than one per year in those receiving IGIV.
-The secondary endpoint is safety and includes other data collection points including antibody titers for certain agents, including streptococcus pneumonia, H. influenza type B, CMV, measles, tetanus and RSV antibody levels (among others) at various time points after infusion.
-Following the FDA's guidance for our protocol should provide that a successful single Phase III trial and Biological License Application, or BLA, submission should lead to FDA approval.
-RI-001, the prior formulation of RI-002, was the subject of a Phase II randomized, double-blind, placebo-controlled human clinical trial in RSV-infected, immune-compromised patients.
-In that trial, RI-001 treated patients demonstrated a statistically significant rise in anti-RSV titers compared to patients receiving placebo.
-RI-002 is an improved formulation of our prior product candidate RI-001, which successfully completed a Phase II trial.
-RI-002 is manufactured using the same FDA-approved contract manufacturing facility as its predecessor.
-RI-002 has demonstrated improved production yields, an improved stability profile and comparable anti-RSV antibody titer potency relative to the prior formulation.
-The FDA may require additional Phase III trials and Phase IV trials after this planned Phase III trial, and it is possible that the FDA may never grant approval of RI-002 for this or any other in
+We have enrolled 58 patients in 9 treatment centers in the United States.
+The pivotal Phase III study design follows the published U.S. Food and Drug Administration's or FDA's "Guidance for Industry: Safety, Efficacy, and Pharmacokinetic Studies to Support Marketing of Immune Globulin Intravenous (Human) as Replacement Therapy for Primary Humoral Immunodeficiency" (Center for Biologics Evaluation and Research June 2008).
+The primary endpoint in our Phase III study as described in the FDA's guidance for industry provides for a reduction in the incidence of serious infections to less than one per year in those receiving IGIV.
+The secondary endpoint is safety and includes other data collection points including antibody titers for certain agents, including RSV antibody levels at various time points after infusion.
+Following the FDA's guidance for industry for our protocol should provide that a successful single Phase III trial and Biological License Application, or BLA submission should lead to FDA approval.
+We expect to have preliminary data from the pivotal Phase III clinical trial during the fourth quarter of 2014.
+Once data are available, we expect to file a Biologics License Application, or BLA, with the FDA, during the first half of 2015 in accordance with the FDA's guidance for industry.
+The FDA could approve our BLA within approximately one year of filing, and potential first commercial sales could occur as early as the first half of 2016.